 $ tree . . └── saml ├── saml-sign.crt └── saml-sign.key

-Make sure the bundle is included with your deployment (see above).
+Make sure that the bundle is included with your deployment.

 Adjust your realm configuration accordingly:

-+ <1> This configuration will ensure that only SAML Authentication Requests will be sent signed to the Identity Provider
+This configuration ensures that only SAML Authentication Requests will be sent signed to the Identity Provider.